-Douglas joined the team in October 2013, having been an intern with Stewart Investors during 2013, and is responsible for generating investment ideas for the Stewart Investors Sustainable Funds Group across all sectors in emerging and developed markets.
+Douglas is a Portfolio Manager with the Sustainable Funds Group at Stewart Investors.
+He joined the team in October 2013, having been an intern with Stewart Investors during 2013.
 Douglas is lead manager of the Asia Pacific and Japan Sustainability strategy.